joviniko/chrome-download-bug/README.md

 # Google Chrome Download Bug

-This is an example to recreate the "Failed - Bad certificate"
+This is an example to recreate the "Failed - Bad certificate" download error.

 ## Run the test
 ```